botamochi6277/stackchan-display/README.md

 Install this repository as an Arduino library.

+> [!NOTE]
-> [!NOTE] TODO: write install command here
+> TODO: write install command here

+[Demo.ino](./examples/Demo/Demo.ino) is a demo arduino file to draw stackchan faces, please build this.

 ---
 ---

 ## Developers Note

-M5StackChan Face is [m5stack/StackChan](https://github.com/m5stack/StackChan/tree/main/firmware/main/stackchan/avatar) in default.
+### Differences from m5stack-avatar

+These changes are to improve functionality while keeping the code concise.

+- No [xTask](https://docs.espressif.com/projects/esp-idf/en/v4.3/esp32/api-reference/system/freertos.html#task-api): If you want to draw face in xtask, please register yourself.
+- No `DrawingContext`: It is too complex. [`FacialDrawable.draw()`](./src/faces/FacialDrawable.h) in this library uses [`ExpressionWeight`](./src/Expression.h), [`ColorPalette`](./src/ColorPalette.h), and a few internal parameters. `ExpressionWeight` concept is based on [ShapeKey](https://docs.blender.org/manual/en/dev/animation/shape_keys/index.html).
+- No `Avatar`: "Avatar" has to control whole behaviors of stackchan including motor motions and audio behaviors. `Display` class in this library only controls display behaviors.

-## TODO for Developers
+### TODO for Developers

 - [x] Add ellipse eyes
 - [x] Add cluster face
 - [x] Add Base classes for facial components
 - [x] Add build CI tests
 - [ ] Increase #decorators
-- [ ] Add documents with doxygen
+- [x] Add documents with doxygen
 - [x] Add the diagram of system architecture
 - [ ] Add pictures of StackChans in the real world
+- [ ] Migrate more faces from [botamochi6277/m5stack-avatar](https://github.com/botamochi6277/m5stack-avatar)